 Targets: Full body — arms, abs, legs and core as you hold the low forearm plank.
 And legs, hips, hip flexors, calves and core on the partner hop overs.

-How to do Low Plank Hold + Partner Hop Overs:
+How To Do A Low Plank Hold and Partner Hop Over

 One partner will start in a low plank position, forearms on the mat with shoulders stacked over elbows, arms shoulder-width apart, straight line through the spine.